 |02 July 2015||Crew / Passenger Deaths|

 (overboard) On July 2, 2015, a male crew jumped overboard while the ship was at sea - in Alaska and en-route to call port Juneau AK.
-One of the onboard CCTV cameras showed the man jumping overboard at 4:15 am, and without lifejacket.
+One of the onboard CCTV cameras showed the man jumping overboard at 4:15 am and without a lifejacket.
 The conducted search didn’t find the body.

 |15 June 2015||Coast Guard Medevacs|

 On June 15, 2015, while the ship was in the Gulf of Alaska, a 63-year-old female passenger suffered abdominal complications.
-The woman was medevaced by an USCG helicopter and transported to Cordova Community Medical Center.
+The woman was medevaced by a USCG helicopter and transported to Cordova Community Medical Center.

 |10 March 2015||Drug Smuggling|

 On March 10, 2015, when the ship was docked in call port Coxen Hole (Roatan, Honduras), 5 male crew were arrested and charged with drug smuggling.
-The crew (aged 21, 21, 23, 29 and 30) were all working in the ship’s galley / kitchen.
+The crew (aged 21, 21, 23, 29 and 30) were all working in the ship’s galley/kitchen.
 They were arrested ashore, together with 2 local women (aged 34 and 39) assisting the smuggling operation.

-The drug bust was result of a conducted by Homeland Security Investigations surveillance.
+The drug bust was a result of a conducted by Homeland Security Investigations surveillance.
 They were caught with ~7 kilos of cocaine (street value ~USD 200,000) hidden in their underwear, plus ~USD 50,000 in cash and in Western Union transfer receipts.

 The two women checked out of their hotel, met the men and drove up A75.
 The car was stopped by Pasco County agent assisted by a sniffer dog.
 In the car were found 4 bundles of cocaine.